magnars/kaocha-runner.el/README.md

 An emacs package for running Kaocha tests via CIDER.

-**Breaking:** Commands in this package are now prefixed with `kaocha-runner-` instead of just `kaocho-`.
+**Breaking:** Commands in this package are now prefixed with `kaocha-runner-` instead of just `kaocha-`.
 Update your keybindings accordingly.

 ## Installation